 Among children in the age groups of 5 – 19 years, over 340 million children were obese in 2016.
 Among overweight individuals, the prevalence of diabetes is estimated to be around 30% and the prevalence of obesity in diabetic individuals is estimated to be around 85% [Ref].

 As the name suggests, diabesity is the occurrence of diabetes and obesity.
-The two most common symptoms of diabesity are obesity and high blood sugars.
+The two most common symptoms of diabesity are obesity and high blood sugar.

 All the symptoms of diabesity revolve around these two conditions and the complications arising from these two conditions.